Underwater SLR housings usually have interchangeable lens ports.

 pincushion distortion are however completely reversible using radial

-software; which means that, with a little extra effort in
+software; which means that, with a little extra

 post-processing, sub-optimal lens-port combinations can be